mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 "net", "sta", "chan", and "loc".
 In contrast, the related :code:`wf_TimeSeries` collection actively discourages use of station code keys treating them as normalization attributes.
-A simple way to distinguish the use of :code:`wf_miniseed` versus is :code:`wf_TimeSeries` is that if your workflow is to be initiated from raw, miniseed data use the :code:`wf_miniseed` collection.
-If you save intermediate results that are :code:`TimeSeries` objects they must be saved in :code:`wf_TimeSeries`.
+A simple way to distinguish the use of :code:`wf_miniseed` versus :code:`wf_TimeSeries` is that if your workflow is to be initiated from raw, miniseed data use the :code:`wf_miniseed` collection.
+If you save intermediate results that are :code:`TimeSeries` objects they should be saved in :code:`wf_TimeSeries`.
 We would emphasize, however, that saving data to :code:`wf_TimeSeries` currently requires more storage than comparable miniseed data.
 Most miniseed data is compressed and storage is reduced to approximately one byte per sample.  :code:`wf_TimeSeries` data are normally stored in the raw binary form (Done, in fact with the low-level binary fwrite in C.), which expands the data to 8 bytes per sample.
+There is a tradeoff in IO performance with format.
+Miniseed data is slightly slower to read or write because of the overhead in cracking the complex format.
+Raw fread/fwrite, in the other hand, can be very fast even if the volume is 8 times larger.
+As usual with such issues of extreme performance is needed in your application, produce a benchmark to evaluate performance on the actual hardware involved.

 We elected to keep data describing each of the two atomic data types in MsPASS, :code:`TimeSeries` and :code:`Seismogram`, in two different collections.
 The